Skcorpion/react-ts-validation-form/README.md

 # [Validation With Regex on React](https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Javascript-Validation-With-Regex.md)

-**Tier:** 1-Beginner

-In this challenge, we create a react validation form to validate the inputs entered by a user using RegEx.
+In this challenge, we create a validation form to validate the inputs entered by a user using RegEx.

 For this project, there'd be three required inputs for validation:
 - The first would require the user to enter five (5) capital letters, six (6) symbols and two hyphens (-) in any order.
 This could be used as a password.